CaRdiffR/tdor/README.md

 # tdor

-**tdor** provides data on killings and suicides of transgender people, as memorialized in the Transgender Day of Remembrance 2007-2018.
+**tdor** provides data on killings and suicides of transgender people, as memorialized in the Transgender Day of Remembrance.
+The dataset includes records from 1970 to 2019.

 ## Installation